 \subsection{Intrinsic regularity criteria}

-Assessing black hole regularity in $f(\mathbb{Q})$ gravity poses a non-trivial challenge, as the theory's non-Riemannian structure---with vanishing curvature and torsion---renders direct application of GR criteria ineffective.
-In GR, regularity requires finite curvature invariants (e.g., Kretschmann scalar $K=R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$) and geodesic completeness.
+It is a non-trivial challenge to assess black hole regularity in $f(\mathbb{Q})$ gravity because the $f(\mathbb{Q})$'s non-Riemannian structure with vanishing curvature and torsion renders the direct application of GR criteria ineffective.
+In GR, the regularity requires finite curvature invariants (e.g., Kretschmann scalar $K=R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$) and geodesic completeness.
 However, in $f(\mathbb{Q})$, the Riemann tensor is identically zero, making such invariants trivially vanishing and unsuitable for detecting pathologies like divergences in tidal forces or metric deformations.
 The physical motivation is transparent: these invariants measure tidal distortion rates and metric deformation, playing the role of curvature invariants in GR.
-As we prove in the SM, geometric finiteness of $\mathbb{Q}$ and $\nabla Q$ invariants implies finiteness of the Kretschmann scalar, recovering the standard GR criterion in the appropriate limit.
+As we prove in the SM, the geometric finiteness of $\mathbb{Q}$ and $\nabla Q$ invariants implies the finiteness of the Kretschmann scalar, recovering the GR criterion in the appropriate limit.